 Cats – like any animal – can be trained, and we don’t just mean litter training.
 Cats are bright, intelligent and eager to learn, with a strong desire to please their owner.
 In the battle of cat versus dog, you may be surprised by how capable cats are at learning commands.

 More and more, we’re seeing that people are opening up to the idea of working with their cats.
 This has the benefit of helping to increase your bond, entertain and give them a fun and engaging home.
 It is now the norm to see harness and lead trained cats; let’s face it, we want to go everywhere with our best friend.
 Using positive reward training, other skills and tricks can be equally as rewarding.
-Many cats are capable of ‘sit and stay’, ‘paw’, ‘high five’ and much more.
-These are the cat’s agents are specifically looking for when casting cat models.
+Many cats are capable of commands such as: sit, stay, paw, high five and so many more.
+These are what the cat’s agents are specifically looking for when casting cat models.

 My cat is second generation pedigree; King Mufasa is his daddy and his mummy has royal pedigree…